Trending

 Some of the top models of Kawasaki include the Ninja series, Vulcan, and the KX series of motocross bikes.
 The Kawasaki Ninja H2R is one of the world’s fastest(240 mph) production motorcycles.

 Kawasaki has a successful history in racing.
 It has won several Superbike World Championships with its ZX-10R model.
 It is also active in Supercross and Motocross with its KX450F motorcycles.
+Notably, Kawasaki overtook both Honda and Harley-Davidson to become the #1 selling motorcycle brand in the United States in 2025, posting roughly 14% growth on the back of strong demand for the Ninja 500 and Z650.

 Top Kawasaki Motorcycles